 It should be also possible to connect a micro:bit to a computer or a phone via Bluetooth to send or receive data to or from it.

 Previously, I have also used devices like Zumo robots and drones:

-Just keep on adding devices, sensors and components as you wish.
+Just keep on adding devices, sensors, and components as you wish.
 Sky is the limit!

 Now that you have connected a bunch of sensors and started collecting some sensor data, we might like to send the data to the cloud, visualize it, or use some machine learning and prediction techniques on that data.
-Here are some ideas that might help you getting started:
+Here are some ideas that might help you get started:

 - Google Firebase: A simple solution for storage and publishing of the data.